pingcap/docs/tiproxy/tiproxy-configuration.md

 + Default value: `0`
 + Support hot-reload: yes
 + Unit: second
-+ When the HTTP status is unhealthy, the SQL port accepts new connections for the last `graceful-wait-before-shutdown` seconds.
++ When TiProxy shuts down, the HTTP status returns unhealthy but the SQL port still accepts new connections for `graceful-wait-before-shutdown` seconds.
 After that, it rejects new connections and drains clients.
 It is recommended to set it to `0` when there are no other proxies (e.g. NLB) between the client and TiProxy.

 #### `graceful-close-conn-timeout`

 + Default value: `15`
 + Support hot-reload: yes
 + Unit: second
-+ Close connections when they have completed their current transactions (also known as draining clients) within `graceful-close-conn-timeout` seconds.
++ When TiProxy shuts down, it closes connections when they have completed their current transactions (also known as draining clients) within `graceful-close-conn-timeout` seconds.
+After that, all the connections are closed at once. `graceful-close-conn-timeout` happens after `graceful-wait-before-shutdown`.
 It is recommended to set this timeout longer than the lifecycle of a transaction.

 #### `max-connections`